Swimming with Pigs in the Bahamas; My First Wedding Anniversary gift to my wife!

 Yes you do.

 It is important to choose a reputable tour operator that prioritizes animal welfare and has a good reputation for responsible tourism.
-And even better if you can choose a locally owned operator, like the guys I’m going with: Staniel Cay Vacations.
+And even better if you can choose a locally owned operator, like the guys we went with, Staniel Cay Vacations.
+Be careful of middle men, and hard sales pitches.
+If you go directly with the operator it’s safer, cheaper and a better experience.

 Can I actually SWIM (and feed) the pigs?